christiannkoch/Proactive-Caching-ACDC/README.md

 | Run Range | 0-174,  600-634 | 300-424, 660-684 | 425-599,  685-719 | 300-424,  635-659 |

 To process and plot the results, you need to copy them to *PythonWorkspace/Evaluation/SimulationResults/Top1*.
-If you want to collect the results of another topology, name the folder accordingly, i.e., Top{1,2,3,4}.
+If you want to collect the results of another topology, copy them in the respective folder, i.e., /Top{1,2,3,4}/.
 You can plot all figures by running:

 ```{r, engine='bash'}
 python3 GenerateDataAndFigures.py